- Will you run my Workers Compensation claim on a No Win No Fee basis?

 Employers are not usually prepared to terminate your employment following a workplace accident as there are laws in place to ensure this does not happen.
 However, not all employers follow the rules.
 Plus, your employer may not keep your job open if you cannot perform the required duties anymore due to your injuries or illness.

-- Can I make a Workers Compensation claim on behalf of the injured person if they have passed away?
+Can I make a Workers Compensation claim on behalf of the injured person if they have passed away (or if they died at work)?

 We can also help you determine if there are any death benefits provided for in the deceased’s superannuation fund and in the event the deceased had any private life insurance cover.